-This website has been authored by Mr G J Charnley, Consultant Orthopaedic and Trauma Surgeon specialising in hip and knee joint replacement surgery, and is intended as a source of information and communication for patients, medical consultants and other healthcare professionals.
+This website has been authored by Mr Godfrey Charnley, Consultant Orthopaedic and Trauma Surgeon, specialising in hip and knee replacement surgery and intended as a source of information for patients and other health care professionals.

 Godfrey Charnley has over 24 years of Consultant experience in major joint replacement surgery of the hip and knee, especially revision hip surgery.
 He treats both young and old patients with a variety of technologies in this area of orthopaedic surgery.
 Godfrey qualified in 1983 from St Thomas' Hospital in London and received training as a Registrar in London and as a Senior Registrar in Bristol.
 His qualifications include MBBS, FRCS, FRCS Ed and FRCS Orth.